Wormnest/squirrel2doxygen/readme.md

 For the first option you need to adapt the path to python in the batch file.
-In case of the second option make sure that python is on your path and that python is set for files with extension .py
+In case of the second option make sure that python is on your path and that python is set for files with extension .py and possibly you also need to set the path to the python script.
 In both cases you may have to add a path to the batch or python file.

 Known problems
 --------------
-1. Functions need to be defined inside the class or they won't be shown.
-It's not easy to fix this: we would have to parse the source twice.
-First to find all the functions not defined inside the class and then a second time to add them inside the class.
-Example: MailAI TownManager.nut
-2. Inline code in the file outside of any function can confuse doxygen too sometimes.
+1. Inline code in the file outside of any function can confuse doxygen too sometimes.
 Example: AILib.List main.nut the code at the bottom.
-3. Multi line string constants not supported: (starting with @" ).
+2. Multi line string constants not supported: (starting with @" ).
+3. Doxygen can get confused by class names that have a "." in them.

 Settings
 --------